Skip to Content

 Warmth and Shelter

-Electrical lines, plumbing lines, and foundation cracks often serve as pathways into the structure.
+Electrical lines, plumbing penetrations, and foundation cracks often act as “highways” into the structure.

 Outdoor Conditions That Lead to Indoor Activity